LATEST ARTICLE

 Political Environment

 It is easy to understand that the political environment where the project runs can greatly enhance or deter its success.
 The presence of political stability or political unrest may dictate the project solidification, starting from the availability of funds to the issuing of necessary permits plus other approvals as well.
-In politically unstable areas, there might be interruptions in the conductions of the projects, additional expenses incurred and in the worst cases, there might be project abandonment.
+In politically unstable areas, there might be interruptions in the conduct of the projects, additional expenses incurred, and in the worst cases, there might be project abandonment.

 Economic Environment